cdot65/pan-os-upgrade/pull_request_template.md

 #### Is there anything the reviewers should know?

-💔Thank you for your contributions!
+Thank you for your contributions!